fission-codes/spec/dialog/dialog/dataflow.md

 # 1. Introduction

 Most Datalog runtimes implement a variant of semi-naive evaluation, where queries are run over the course of multiple iterations, with each iteration refining the result toward a fixed point.
-Such designs can efficiently compute views over a fixed EDB, but are insufficient for incrementaling evaluation over an EDB that changes over time.
+Such designs can efficiently compute views over a fixed EDB, but are insufficient for incrementalizing evaluation over an EDB that changes over time.

 This document describes an alternative runtime, built on dataflow, which represents programs as circuits whose vertices and edges correspond to computations over streams of data.
 These circuits can be incrementalized to instead operate over deltas, with the results being combined back into a materialized view.